LMD-datasets/Expert-NoviceSoccerDataset/README.md

 |Player7| 35 | 1 | 36 |
 |Player8| 36 | 0 | 36 |
 |All players| 169 | 119 | 288 |

-- Player1-4 : Novice players
-- Player5-8 : Expert players (more than 10 years of soccer experience)

 ## Eye Tracking Data